 Kosovo's president asks for creation of a regular army

-Kosovo's president asked parliament on Tuesday to transform the country's lightly armed security forces into a regular army, a move likely to anger Serbia.
-Hashim Thaci submitted a draft law saying that "the transformation of Kosovo Security Force into an army is a normal step of a sovereign and independent state."
+Kosovo's president has asked the Assembly, the national parliament, to transform the country's lightly armed security forces into a regular army.
+Hashim Thaci on Tuesday submitted a draft law saying that "the transformation of Kosovo Security Force into an army is a normal step of a sovereign and independent state."

 Discussions